build-on-aws/bedrock-agent-txt2sql/README.md

 - Once your configurations look similar to the above screenshot, select ***Save*** at the bottom.

-- We also need to provide this Lambda function permissions to interact with an S3 bucket, and Amazon Athena service.
+- We will now provide the Lambda function permissions to interact with an S3 bucket, and Amazon Athena service.
 While on the `Configuration` tab -> `Permissions` section, select the Role name:

 ![Lambda role name 1](Streamlit_App/images/lambda_role1.png)